Xyber-Labs/mcp-servers/mcp-server-youtube-v2/README.md

 ```

 **Note:**
-- The SQLite database (`videos.db`) is stored in `/data` inside the container
+- The PostgreSQL database is external and must be accessible from the container
-- Logs are stored in `/app/logs` inside the container
+- Logs are stored in `/app/logs` inside the container (mounted as volume)
-- Both directories are mounted as volumes to persist data across container restarts
+- Ensure `DB_*` environment variables are set correctly for PostgreSQL connection
 - The production image uses port 8002 by default
 - Use `--target prod` for production builds (smaller, optimized)
 - Use `--target dev` for development (includes dev tools)